OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 ### Compile Solidity to Arbitrum bytecode

-Now that the Arbitrum provider is setup correctly, we are ready to compile the Solidity files in the `contracts` folder.
+Now that the Arbitrum provider is setup correctly, the next step is to compile the Solidity files in the `contracts` folder:

 1. Generate Arbitrum bytecode